elliothe/BFA/README.md

 > This repository is modified from prior [repository](https://github.com/elliothe/Neural_Network_Weight_Attack ) of ICCV-2019, which includes defense codes and other codes for profiling purpose.
-For

 #  Bit-Flips Attack and Defense